YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 - **Usage**
     - Client are using it; both business (producers) and buyer (consumers).
     - Content management by clients
-    - Template design – with every use case we created a templet to be reused
+    - Template design – with every use case we created a template to be reused

 ### Qualitative